The Hawaiin Breakfast Sandwich: The flavor combination will blow your mind! Sweet and salty are delicious on a Hawaiian

 I’m about ready to rock your world with a sandwich that not only “wowed,” my family, but was so incredibly easy to make.
-It has turned out to be one of our favorites to make when we are pressed for time, but still want to make an easier homemade meal.
+It has turned out to be one of our favorites, along with this fun breakfast egg roll recipe!

 With only a few ingredients, this sandwich can be created in no-time, but also fill up your family.
 Have you ever been to a restaurant, and happen across an item on the menu that has rare ingredients, or a combination of ingredients that makes you go, “Whaaa!?”

 That’s how I feel when I think about this sandwich.
 From the moment of experimentation, I’ll admit… I was thinking, “This can either go really bad, or be surprisingly amazing.”
 Well if it wasn’t surprisingly amazing, then I wouldn’t be sharing this recipe with you today.

 My husband?
 You better BELIEVE he loved it.
 He loves an over-easy egg on a hamburger or on a fried bologna breakfast sandwich, so I knew he’d love an egg on a hot ham sandwich.
 The pineapple???
 I wasn’t sure he’d go for it… but he did, and fell in love.

 Ingredients we used: